 Under the RTKL, the Office of Open Records has the authority to establish two fees for Commonwealth agencies: Duplication, 65 P.S. §67.1307(b) and Enhanced Electronic Access (an agency may establish user fees, subject to approval by the Office of Open Records), 65 P.S.
 65 P.S. §67.1307 (e).

-The fees for duplication are established by the Office of Open Records, as posted on its website.
+The fees for duplication are established by the Office of Open Records.
 Unless otherwise directed by statute, the Agency will charge $.25 per page for duplication, although on-site publication may be at a reduced rate of $.15, at the discretion of the Agency.

 Pursuant to this agency policy, an agency may waive duplication fees for 20 pages or less.
 Duplication charges are to be paid for any duplication in excess of 20 pages.